Sustainable Travel: Where to start in four easy steps.

 3. Gear: What gear can I take (or not) to make my trip more sustainable?

-4. Actions: What actions can I take while travelling that will be most sustainable?
+4. Actions: What actions can I take while traveling that will be most sustainable?

 Destinations: